-Have you ever found yourself the victim of shaming?
-There are so many ways of shaming women; fat shaming, slut shaming and mom shaming to name a few.
-But I experienced an entirely new kind of shaming; one I never expected.
+Ever been the victim of shaming?
+There are so many ways of embarrassing women, fat shaming, slut shaming and mom shaming to name a few.
+But I experienced an entirely new kind of shaming; one I never expected… straight up, thong panty, red-in-the-face…” are these yours?” shaming.
+Was I ever embarrassed?

 You’ve heard the term “airing your dirty laundry”?
 We’ve all heard it and most of us have done it.
 Though, I really try hard not to.
 Well, as much as you can when you’re a blogger and telling my business is sort of my business.
 Ironically enough, I grew up hearing my father tell me constantly, “Don’t tell everyone your business.”